South Tyrolean vegetables

 Asparagus is a healthy vegetable which is particularly low in calories.
 Along with important nutrients (potassium, phosphorus, magnesium, calcium and iron) and vitamins (A, C, E, B6, B2, B1), it also contains aspartic acid.
 This substance was discovered by the ancient Greeks and used to detoxify the body.
 Eating asparagus also boosts kidney activity and cleanses the skin.
 Cauliflower

 Cauliflower has been grown in Italy for the last 300 years.
-The largest area of cauliflower cultivation in South Tyrol is located in Laas in the Venosta Valley.
-However, South Tyrolean cauliflower is also grown in the Eisack and Puster valleys and on the Ritten plateau.
+The largest area of cauliflower cultivation in South Tyrol is located in Laas/Lasa in the Vinschgau valley.
+However, South Tyrolean cauliflower is also grown in the Eisacktal and Pustertal valleys and on the Ritten/Renon plateau.
 Being allowed to ripen slowly in the South Tyrolean mountains allows the cauliflower to develop a more intensive flavor and aroma in cooking.The valuable nutrients it contains, which include various minerals and vitamin C, means it should be an indispensable part of the diet of every child and adult.

 This salad variety originally came from California.
 South Tyrol’s climate and soil provide ideal conditions for this salad to grow strong and mature slowly.
 Iceberg lettuce is rich in minerals and vitamins, particularly vitamin A. You can use it in sandwiches or to garnish main dishes.
 Beetroot